AndrewEllis93/Print-Tuning-Guide/README.md

-This documentation is a work in progress.

-If you have issues, comments, or suggestions, please let me know on Discord: [Ellis#4980](https://discordapp.com/users/207622442842062849)
 # Introduction

 Much of this guide is specific to Voron printers running Klipper.
 Rather than re-hashing concepts already described in Voron/Klipper documentation, I will be frequently linking to them and adding additional information and methods that utilize those concepts.